control-freak-ide/misc/ui/Overview.md

 - Share to global scopes
 - Publish / Preview / Simulate / Isolate,...

-### New in the navigation tree:
+### New in the navigation tree

 #### Behaviours

 Since the IDEs internals is build upon the ideas of 'Meta-Programming', everything can be introspected and enables sort of trackable self-modification, we can apply these patterns to enable parametric 'behaviours'.

 A behaviour can be a piece of code or more likely a piece of XBlox script.
 These scripts will be enumerated in the tree/palette and are extensible by the user.
-A beahviour can be applied to objects which match the desired target type (device, widget, events).
+A behaviour can be applied to objects which match the desired target type (device, widget, events).

 Behaviours provide inputs, outputs and settings.